Making the Workplace Better with an Industrial/Organizational Psychology Master’s Degree

 The Right People on Your Side

-Elmhurst faculty are experienced industry leaders who are dedicated to expanding your reach, with fieldwork, connections and hands-on experience.
+Elmhurst faculty are active researchers and practitioners who are dedicated to expanding your reach, with fieldwork, connections and hands-on experience.

 Our students gain crucial insights into how teams work—or fail to work.
 Through projects and field experiences they develop the capacity to think critically and communicate effectively.”